lance-gg/lance/docs/guide_clientengine.md

 A deeper exploration of the game world synchronization algorithms is addressed in separate chapters.
 The client will let the synchronization method take care of updating the client's game world in a way which appears visually smooth to the player.

+The client collects the player's inputs, such as mouse clicks, keyboard presses, and submits them to the server by calling `ClientEngine::sendInput()` method.

 Additionally, the client engine handles the following functions:

-1. Apply user inputs locally, with a delay if so configured
+1. In the case of extrapolation mode, the client will not wait for the server to apply the inputs.
+Instead, it will apply the inputs locall as well, with a delay if so configured

 2. Transmit user inputs to server